 With Black Friday and the peak period just around the corner, it’s time to put your plans in place to capture new customers and preferences of your existing customers!

-Customer’s anticipation and awareness for the event has truly peaked in the last two years, with a continued trend towards customers organically searching earlier in the year for Black Friday or specific offers.
+Customer’s anticipation and awareness for the event has become a mainstay of UK culture, with a continued trend towards customers organically searching earlier in the year for Black Friday or specific offers.

-Last year was no different as searches began to rise as early as late August into October according to Google Trends data.
+Searches began to rise as early as late August all the way into October according to Google Trends data.

 In this blog we will tackle how brands can capitalise on these early spikes in behaviour to capture new customers, as well as understand existing customer behaviour to inform their personalisation and segmentation strategy.